2021 Applications will open in December 2020.

-SURGE provides undergraduates from a U.S. institution the opportunity to gain mentored research experience at Stanford University in the geosciences and engineering during the eight-week period of June 23rd, 2017 to August 19th, 2017.
+SURGE provides undergraduates from a U.S. institution the opportunity to gain mentored research experience at Stanford University in the geosciences and engineering during the eight-week period of June 19, 2020 to August 15, 2020.
+We especially encourage students who are seeking a formal research experience for the first time to participate.
 The underlying philosophy of SURGE is to train students by creating a supportive and rigorous work environment.
 We set high expectations for our scholars: to prepare them for a potential career in the field of geoscience and engineering, and to ensure that they get the most from their stay at Stanford.
-Each SURGE scholar is matched with a Stanford faculty member and has the opportunity to work in a research group or laboratory.
-The scholar is assigned an interesting and challenging project from a broad range of science and engineering topics that are accessible within the eight-week summer period.
+Each SURGE scholar is matched with a faculty member from the School of Earth, Energy and Environmental Sciences and has the opportunity to work in a research group or laboratory.
+The scholar is assigned an interesting and challenging project from a broad range of Earth science and engineering topics that are accessible within the eight-week summer period.
 SURGE also includes workshops on preparing for the GRE, applying to graduate school, and understanding geoscience and engineering careers.
 The program culminates with a research symposium at Stanford, where scholars present results from their summer projects to faculty, mentors, and colleagues.
 Please check out the SURGE brochure for a snapshot of our program.
+SURGE is a Research Experience for Undergraduates (REU) site funded by the National Science Foundation, the Arthur Vining Davis Foundations, and Stanford Earth.

 - Receive $4,800 Stipend during the summer.